 The paint sprayer settings depend on your specific project and the type of paint you’re using.
 Wagner’s manual gives good direction on these.

 Spray shape / air cap (blue knob in front): This determines the spray pattern.
 You can paint in a vertical, horizontal or round pattern.
-With a two tier table like this with various vertical and horizontal surface areas, I adjusted this as I painted.
+With a two-tier table like this that has various vertical and horizontal surface areas, I adjusted this as I painted.